-I have consulted MANY growers/suppliers and orchid lovers on this!!
+I have consulted MANY growers/suppliers and orchid lovers on this.
 The best way (that I have found) to water an orchid (indoors) is the following;

 How much should I water my orchid?

 You want to wait to water your orchid until it has sufficiently dried out.
-Most of my orchids get watered every 10 – 25 days depending on when they dry out (what season it is), between waterings.
-I keep notes on my orchids to keep track of when they were last watered and some need watering more then others.
+Most of my orchids get watered every 10 – 25 days depending on when they dry out (what season it is), between watering.
+I keep notes on my orchids to keep track of when they were last watered and some need watering more than others.
 Despite what many websites say, there is NO set schedule for watering your orchids.
 If you live in Arizona as opposed to Florida your plants will dry out at different speeds.
-Also what type of mix you use will dry out at different speeds.
+Also what type of orchid mix you use will dry out at different speeds.
 You eventually will “know” your own orchids and you will learn when they need watering.

 How can I tell when my orchids need watering?